The Dot by Peter H. Reynolds Activities and Comprehension Questions

 The Dot (1); Ish (2); Playing From the Heart (3)

-I have created a literacy pack for The Dot which includes 285 NO PREP graphic organizers.
+I have created literacy graphic organizers for The Dot.
+You can find them at my Teachers Pay Teachers store.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for:

 - Author’s Purpose